Health Insurance for Immigrant and Refugee Families

 - Prince Edward Island

 All provinces and territories except for Ontario, British Columbia and Quebec provide permanent residents upon their arrival with full provincial health coverage equal to that of the resident population.
 Ontario, British Columbia, Manitoba and Quebec impose a wait period of up to 3 months pending eligibility for provincial health insurance for permanent residents, during which time they are not covered by provincial insurance.
 Waiting periods may be waived in some cases.
 For example, in Ontario there are certain exceptions.
-All babies born in Canada are considered Canadian citizens and automatically qualify for provincial/territorial health coverage.
+All babies born in Canada are considered Canadian citizens.
+Eligibility for health care may vary from province to province.

 Citizenship and Immigration Canada (CIC) encourages permanent residents to apply for private health insurance to cover a provincial wait period.
 CIC cautions that private insurance must be purchased within five days of arriving in Canada or the insurance company might not cover the individual.
 Be aware that private insurance is not an option for many families owing to pre-existing medical conditions or high costs; these families may remain uninsured.
 For more information, visit the Citizenship and Immigration Canada website.